-- Faculty fine-tuned the explanation handout candidates were given to prepare for the portfolio defense in EDUC 5850 Action Research for School Improvement, and this seemed to clarify the process for candidates, helping them achieve SLO 1. - Resources related to addressing Diversity and Differentiation were added to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support in Promoting Child Development and Learning and help them meet SLO 2. - Content addressing Professionalism was added to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3.

-- Faculty increased course content on Differentiation and added two professional development sessions in ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support and help them meet SLO 4. - Faculty increased focus on research writing and on APA format in courses taken prior to EDUC 5850 Action Research for School Improvement, and sample papers and additional online resources were shared with candidates to support student learning and to help them achieve SLO 5. - Based on conversations with principals in the field, faculty placed more focus on current assessments and curricular programs. - A service learning component was added to all Early Childhood courses.
+- Faculty fine-tuned the explanation handout candidates were given to prepare for the portfolio defense in EDUC 5850 Action Research for School Improvement, and this seemed to clarify the process for candidates, helping them achieve SLO 1. - Resources related to addressing Diversity and Differentiation were added to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support in Promoting Child Development and Learning and help them meet SLO 2. - Content addressing Professionalism was added to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3. - Faculty increased course content on Differentiation and added two professional development sessions in ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support and help them meet SLO 4. - Faculty increased focus on research writing and on APA format in courses taken prior to EDUC 5850 Action Research for School Improvement, and sample papers and additional online resources were shared with candidates to support student learning and to help them achieve SLO 5. - Based on conversations with principals in the field, faculty placed more focus on current assessments and curricular programs. - A service-learning component was emphasized in all Early Childhood courses. - Candidates were invited to publish peer-reviewed articles with the major professor to build candidates' content, pedagogical, and leadership skills. - Candidates were invited to present at professional conferences with the major professor to build their content, pedagogical, and leadership skills.

-Plan of Action Moving Forward:
+Plan of Action Moving Forward.

-Program faculty have examined the evidence and results of data analysis from AY 2017-2018 and will take steps to continue to improve student learning:
+Program faculty have examined the evidence and results of data analysis from AY 2018-2019 and will take steps to continue to improve student learning:

-- Candidates will now submit written reflections in each course, tying their artifacts to NAEYC and content standards, to prepare for the Portfolio Defense in EDUC 5850 and meet SLO 1. - More videos and other resources will be added to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support in addressing Diversity and Differentiation and help them meet SLO 2. - Moving forward, SLO 2 will be assessed via a Practicum Observation Form in order to meet CAEP demands and align with departmental goals. - Videos and resources relating to Professionalism will be added to Early Childhood courses to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3. - Faculty will add videos, resources, and professional development sessions relating to Differentiation in Early Childhood Courses to provide learner support and help them meet SLO 4. - Faculty will continue to increase focus on research writing and on APA format in courses taken prior to EDUC 5850 Action Research for School Improvement, and sample papers and additional online resources will be shared with candidates to support student learning and to help them achieve SLO 5. - The service learning component will become a stronger focus in ECED courses.
+- Candidates will submit written reflections in each course, tying their artifacts to NAEYC and content standards, in order to prepare for the Portfolio Defense in EDUC 5850 and meet SLO 1. - More videos and other resources will be added to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support in addressing Diversity and Differentiation and help them meet SLO 2. - Videos and resources relating to Professionalism will be added to Early Childhood courses to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3. - Faculty will add videos, resources, and professional development sessions relating to Differentiation in Early Childhood Courses to provide learner support and help them meet SLO 4. - Faculty will increase focus on research writing and on APA format in courses taken prior to EDUC 5850 Action Research for School Improvement, and sample papers and additional online resources will be shared with candidates to support student learning and to help them achieve SLO 5. - The service-learning component will become a stronger focus in ECED courses. - Candidates will be invited to publish peer-reviewed articles with the major professor to build candidates' content, pedagogical, and leadership skills. - Candidates will be invited to present at professional conferences with the major professor to build their content, pedagogical, and leadership skills.